-The best solution I’ve came across is Yumpu.com, a free embedding solution for PDFs that doesn’t have any strings attached- no fees and no ads.
-Yumpu converts PDF Files into electronic “magazines” which easily can be embeded into your website.
+The best solution I’ve come across is Yumpu.com for embed PDF in HTML.
+A free embedding solution for PDFs that don’t have any strings attached- no fees and no ads.
+Yumpu converts PDF Files into electronic “magazines” which easily can be embedded into your website.
 That alone was enough to get my attention.
 It turns out that Yumpu is actually awesome.

 1.)
 Just upload your PDF to Yumpu.com:

-2.) and get your embed code, which can be pasted into your website:
+2.)
+Get your embed code for your HTML5 flipbook, which can be pasted into your website:

 I could tweet out links to my PDF magazines to my followers with the click of a button.
 That’s a really important feature for me, because I have a lot of readers who use mobile devices.
 For them, it’s easiest to know when I have a new edition out by checking social media alerts.
 I was very relieved to know that I could still stay in touch with readers this way without needing to pay.